Eterea/blender/docs/tips.md

 And also a new submenu inside Add Modifier > Eterea > Curves > Curve to Ribbon (or whatever nomenclature you use

----
+### On Capture Attributes and Evaluate on Domain

-[Interesting comments by Quackers user on Discord](https://discord.com/channels/314131871376080906/734779545454116918/1333794271307759677) on CAPTURE ATTRIBUTES and EVALUATE ON DOMAIN
+Interesting comments by **Quackers** user on Discord: [Discord Link](https://discord.com/channels/314131871376080906/734779545454116918/1333794271307759677)

-Every geometry operation in GN has an inherent domain, *Set Position* is inherently a **Point** domain operation.
+Every geometry operation in GN has an inherent domain, ie. **Set Position** is inherently a **Point** domain operation.

 This is important because it informs everything in your tree that doesn't have an explicit domain, which in this case is the chunk with the Random Value node.

 Blender doesn't see an explicit domain being set and assumes you want to randomize per point.

-**Evaluate on Domain** is how you explicitly specify the domain of whatever's plugged to it, so setting it to **Face** allowed the randomization to be done per face instead of per point. *(It's worth to note the effect of* **Evaluate on Domain** *is backwards, not forwards,* **Set Position** *is still a* **Point** *operation, but how much those points are offset by is random per Face)*
+**Evaluate on Domain** is how you explicitly specify the domain of whatever's plugged to it, so setting it to **Face** allowed the randomization to be done per face instead of per point.
+(It's worth to note the effect of **Evaluate on Domain** is backwards, not forwards, **Set Position** is still a **Point** operation, but how much those points are offset by is random per Face)

 As for why changing the domain of **Capture Attribute** doesn't do anything here, that's because going from **Point/Edge** to **Face** has an effect of averaging the field.